stuycs-gh-classrooms/nxtm-p01-pd10-aidens-team/README.md

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

-It needs a ship that can move left and right, bullets that move up from the ship and down from the aliens, and aliens/targets.
+It needs a ship that can move left and right, bullets that move up from the ship and down from the enemies, and enemies/targets.

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.